PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 There are 3 parts – 2A, 2B and 2C.
 In each part, you will listen to a series of

 recordings of international speakers of English.
-Recordings will only be played
+Recordings will only be

-Comprehension score.
+may affect your Comprehension score.

-In Part 2A, you will hear 6 recordings in which a pilot or controller is talking in
+In Part 2A, you will hear 6 recordings in which a pilot or controller is talking

-was the message?”, and “who do you think was speaking, a pilot or a
+questions: “what was the message?”, and “who do you think was speaking,

-controller?”.
-You will be given a Task Card to remind you of these 2 questions.
+a pilot or a controller?”.
+You will be given a Task Card to remind you of

+these 2 questions.
 The examiner will ask you to “report what you can”.
-You should show that you
+You

-understood the situation by reporting it either in your own words or using the
+should show that you understood the situation by reporting it either in

-words in the recording.
-All the information in the situation is important.
-This
+your own words or using the words in the recording.
+All the information in

-includes stating what the message was and who was speaking (whether it was
+the situation is important.
+This includes stating what the message was

-a pilot or controller).
-If you do not give all of the information, it will affect your
+give all of the information, it will affect your score.

 In Part 2B, you will hear 4 longer recordings in which a pilot or controller

 describes a problem, says what they need, and gives some extra details.
-The

-give any extra details that you can.
-If you do not give all of the information, it
+speaker needs and give any extra details that you can.
+If you do not give all

-will affect your score.
+of the information, it will affect your score.

 YOUR NOTES THAT YOU WRITE ON THE TASK CARD WILL NOT BE

-ASSESSED OR READ, SO DO NOT WORRY ABOUT SPELLING OR
+ASSESSED OR READ, SO DO NOT WORRY ABOUT SPELLING OR GRAMMAR.

 In Part 2C, you will hear 3 short recordings in more general, non-routine